-You’re invited: Join free coaching sessions on navigating your career.
+You’re invited to join free coaching sessions on navigating your career.
+How do you build productive relationships with clients?
 Are you considering moving from a firm to an in-house counsel role?
-How do you build productive relationships with clients?
-Learn more and sign up here.
+Invitations to upcoming events are coming soon.

 Welcome to AccelPro Employment Law, where we provide expert interviews and coaching to accelerate your professional development.
 Today we’re featuring a conversation about what the ruling in the Harvard-UNC Supreme Court case means for workplace diversity.
 Our guest is Stacy Hawkins, a professor at Rutgers who speaks and writes about diversity, hiring and college admissions.